Chapter 18 – Home Sweet Home

 “Is there something in the water here or what?!
 Everyone’s losing their motherfucking minds!”

-Jax exited his mother’s house and climbed onto his Harley.
+Jax exited his mother’s house then climbed onto his Harley.
 This strange feeling came over him, and it was heavy.
 The president felt as if someone was watching his every move.
 This had him snapping his head back, and sure enough, he saw someone pass by and that someone was awfully familiar.
 Jax shook his head as he backed out of his mother’s driveway and followed that bike.
 The man would look back every now and then, and Jax gave him a mere nod.
 The familiar man picked up the pace once the light was green but so did Jax.
-He took a few sudden turns in hopes of losing Jax, but Jax was able to keep up.
+He took a few sudden turns in hopes of losing Jax, but the president was able to keep up.
 This went on for a good eight minutes until the man pulled into another mechanics shop.

 “Why are you following me?!”
 The man shouted after hopping off his bike.

 The man half laughed but started to walk away.